 - Press the WPS button on your computer.
 If your computer does not have a WPS button, refer to your computer’s user guide for more instructions.

 - Within two minutes, press the WPS button located on the top of your wireless gateway.

 - A message will appear when the connection is successful.
 If the connection is not successful, please wait a few minutes before connecting another computer using WPS.

 Look below for the “Next Steps

 ” section once your setup is complete.
-For more details on using WPS, refer to the Wireless Gateway User Guide
+For more details on using WPS, refer to the Wireless Gateway User and Quick Start Guides

 Connect With a Manual Setup